Lolcust/Tenebrix-QT/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new official, stable release versions of Litecoin.
-If you would like to help test the Bitcoin core, please contact one of the OPs at #litecoin on irc.freenode.net.
+Tags are regularly created to indicate new official, stable release versions of Tenebrix.
+If you would like to help test the Bitcoin core, please contact one of the OPs at #Tenebrix on irc.freenode.net.

 Feature branches are created when there are major new features being worked on by several people.